 Peter Halliday appeared in Doctor Who four times.
 In The Invasion (1968) he plays Packer, Tobias Vaughn’s not very bright henchman, and is excellent in the part.
 (The company that Vaughn runs is called International Electromatics, by the way, which could be shortened to Intel, perhaps).
 He is even better in Carnival of Monsters (1973), playing Pletrac, one of the annoying rulers of the planet Inter Minor.
 He had a small part in City of Death as a soldier, holding the Doctor at swordpoint when he goes back in time in search of Leonardo da Vinci.
 Finally he had a cameo role in Remembrance of the Daleks as a blind priest., presiding over the Burial of the Hand of Omega.

 Mary Morris appeared in Doctor Who in Kinda (1982) , playing the shaman Panna, and is wonderful in the role.
-She lived in Switzerland and was so intrigued by the mystical nature of Christopher Bailey’s script, one of most beguiling in the history of the show, that she drove across Europe to take part.
-She also appeared in The Prisoner as Number Two, in an episode called “The Dance of the Dead” which you watch here.
+She lived in Switzerland, but was so intrigued by the mystical nature of Christopher Bailey’s script, one of most beguiling in the history of the show, that she drove across Europe to take part.
+She also appeared in The Prisoner as Number Two, in an episode called “The Dance of the Dead” which you may watch here.

 John Hollis played Kantwich in The Avengers episode “The Superlative Seven” (sounding very like Kaufuman).
-He played Sondergaard in the Doctor Who episode ” The Mutants”, again sounding much like Kaufman.
+He played Sondergaard in the Doctor Who serial ” The Mutants“, again sounding much like Kaufman!

 If you would like to comment on this post, you can either comment via the blog or email me, fopsfblog@gmail.